lelroy1/EE-201/aboutMe/README.md

 - I love skiing!
 I have hurt myself many times doing this, but it has not diminished my love for it at all!
 - I play bass guitar for a Seattle local band.
 I also play regular guitar, but not well enough to play it for my band.
 - I like to explore Seattle in my spare time.
 I particularly enjoy going to new cafes.
 I try to go to at least 1 new one every week.
+- I also enjoy playing golf with my family.